henryfreel/quickTips/README.md

 quickTips
 =========

-This is my first README!!!
+This is my first README!!! and this is my first minor change to push to github!